Do you spend half of your day monitoring, updating, and tweaking your Google Ads?

 When we delete a page from our domain or change the URL of certain pages, we can sometimes forget to adjust the rest of our SEM account.
 This is where broken links come from, either returning 404 Not Found or 500 Server Error response codes

-The N-Gram script is a really neat script that we like to rely on to help grow and optimize our SKAGs.
-If you don’t know already, SKAGs are Single Keyword Ad Groups designed to create more relevant ads with improved Quality Score, CTR, and CPC.
+We rely on the N-Gram script to grow and optimize our SKAGs (Single Keyword Ad Groups).
+SKAGs are designed to create more relevant ads with improved Quality Score, CTR, and CPC.

-SKAGs work by isolating the keywords you’re targeting to a singular search term.
-By aligning your search term:keyword ratio closer to a 1:1 correlation, you can control the type of searchers are viewing your ads.
+SKAGs work by isolating the keywords you're targeting to a singular search term.
+By aligning your search term: keyword ratio closer to a 1:1 correlation, you can control the type of searchers viewing your ads.

 But if you plan to maintain and grow these SKAGs, you'll have to deal with a great deal of granularity.
 And a lot of ad groups.